-A deep dive into the world of deepfakes
+A deep dive into the world of Deepfakes

 With the rapid development of technology and the increased use of AI-driven tools to help improve our daily tasks, the ability to create hyper-realistic manipulated videos has exploded.
 Deepfakes are no longer a distant idea from a science fiction movie; they are a tool that is easily available and accessible to anyone with an Internet connection.
 This newfound accessibility raises critical questions regarding the security of our identities and the use of technology as an ally, rather than as a tool for spreading misinformation.